 If you have second- or third-degree heart block, you may need a pacemaker to help your heart beat regularly.

-- A pacemaker is smaller than a deck of cards.
+- A pacemaker is smaller than a deck of cards and may be as small as a wristwatch.
 It is put inside the skin on your chest.
 It gives off electrical signals to make your heart beat at a regular rate and rhythm.

 - Heart block caused by a heart attack or heart surgery may go away as you recover.